InternetSociety/ose-documentation/README.md

 All of these servers are being configured to achieve 100% on [the Internet.nl website test suite](https://internet.nl/) and to pass the [http2.pro](https://http2.pro/) HTTP/2 test.

+Two of the servers are set up as "regular" web servers running in virtual machines.
+Two of the servers are set up behind a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).

 12 Feb 2020 Update - The two non-CDN sites are at 100% in the tests.
 The two CDN sites are at 97% while we are getting some changes made to the TLS configuration (dropping support for TLS 1.0/1.1) in the CDN.
 All four servers support HTTP/2.